 English as a New Language Teacher

-Fiona Coen-Tunca discovered her love for teaching ten years ago while working part time at a local school during her studies at Fordham University.
+Fiona discovered her love for teaching ten years ago while working part time at a local school during her studies at Fordham University.
 She discovered how rewarding it was to help students who didn’t speak English.
-Since then, she has completed her M.A. in Teaching English to Students of Other Languages, has taught ESL in some of NYC’s most unique and challenging high schools, and has taught English abroad in Turkey.
-A native New Yorker, Fiona is thrilled to be working amongst a diverse staff to enrich the lives of young adults and especially help children of immigrant families acclimate to life and learning in NYC.
+Since then, she has completed her M.A. in Teaching English to Students of Other Languages.
+She has taught ESL in some of NYC’s most unique and challenging high schools, and has taught English abroad in Turkey.
+She has been teaching English as a new language now for seven years.
+A native New Yorker, Fiona is thrilled to start her fourth year at BUGS, working amongst a diverse staff to enrich the lives of young adults and especially help children of immigrant families acclimate to life and learning in NYC.
 Her hobbies include bike riding, cooking vegan cuisine, and all things cats.

 6th Grade Social Studies Teacher

-Jessica Carp is overjoyed to join the BUGS team this year.
-Jessica comes to BUGS with experience teaching 6th grade social studies in a NYC charter school, in an Integrated Co-Teaching classroom setting.
-Jessica is excited to come to BUGS because of its reputation as a place where students' creativity and curiosity shine!
-Jessica is a graduate of NYU with a Master’s in Social Studies Education and of Ithaca College with an undergraduate degree in Social Studies.
+Jessica loves teaching at BUGS because of its reputation as a place where students' creativity and curiosity shine!
+Jessica is a graduate of NYU with a Master’s in Social Studies Education and of Ithaca College with a Bachelor's degree in Social Studies.
+Jessica has been teaching in NYC schools for 5 years as a 6th grade Social Studies teacher.
+She is now bringing her enthusiasm and joyfulness to the 7th grade team as Social Studies teacher and Grade Team Leader.
+Jessica also serves as the Instructional Technology Coordinator here at BUGS.
 Jessica is committed to understanding each of her students' individual learning needs and meeting them where they are with targeted, engaging instruction and opportunities to grow.
 On the weekends, she can be found cooking, pampering her rescue cat Louie, reading a thought-provoking book, or pursuing her passion for travel.

 6th Grade Reading Teacher